ashwnacharya/ashwnacharya.github.io/_posts/2024-01-10-foreign-cos-in-india.markdown

 **A point in time snapshot:** Teams are continually evolving, influenced by various tectonic forces.
 Therefore, it is beneficial to utilize this model to depict the state of a team or organization at a specific point in time, rather than as a permanent label.

+**X-axis of the spectrum represents trust:** The higher the trust in the satellite org, the more influence one has in decision-making.
+While not a particularly profound insight, it may not always be the obvious when you are a part of a team.

 ## How to use this mental model?
 Personally, I have found this model to be valuable when assessing potential job offers.